kimyun7/tennis-elo-dashboard/README.md

-# Badminton Doubles Elo Dashboard
+# Tennis Doubles Elo Dashboard

 A generalized version of Elo to track the results of our friendly tennis doubles games.